orangeblock/tetris/README.md

-#Tetris

-##Description
+# Tetris

+### Description

-The classic tetris game implemented in python 2.7 / pygame 1.9.2.
-You can start it from main.py (should work on unix as well, although I haven't tested it.
+The classic tetris game implemented in python & pygame, for learning purposes.
-You can also try the game out from the exe (only tested on windows 7 x64, may not work on XP).

 The goal of this project was to design a *very basic* game engine.
-I think it turned out ok.

-###License
+### Run Instructions
+This project uses pygame-1.9.2.
+If you have it installed you can start it by simply calling `python main.py`.

+There's also a Windows executable that works under Windows 7/8/Vista/10.
+You can download it from [here](https://github.com/orangeblock/tetris/raw/master/exe/tetris-1.0.rar).
+Unzip and run `tetris.exe`.

+### License
 Check LICENSE.txt.